rskull/imshell/README.md

 # imshell

-Displaying an image on the terminal.
+Convert image to viewable on the terminal

 ## Install